 Resilience and Leadership

-All of these achievements had one motive behind them: to understand how to create a better world, a stronger economy, and ultimately, a place where fewer people experience the pain of homelessness, economic hardship, and poverty, replacing those struggles with the satisfaction and joy that comes from being a part of a flourishing, compassionate society of free-thinking Coloradoans.
+All of these goals have one motive behind them: to understand how to create a better world, a stronger economy, and ultimately, a place where fewer people experience the pain of homelessness, economic hardship, and poverty, replacing those struggles with the satisfaction and joy that comes from being a part of a flourishing, compassionate society of free-thinking Coloradoans.

 Healing and Hope